Table of Contents

 - Focus on form and effort instead of worrying if you’ll get pinned

-- Many home gym Smith systems, like the M1 series, are rated for high load capacity and use smooth linear bearings, which keep the motion predictable and joint-friendly.
+Many home gym Smith systems, like the M1 series, are rated for high load capacity and use smooth linear bearings, which keep the motion predictable and joint-friendly.
+From a biomechanical standpoint, this fixed vertical or slightly angled path eliminates the micro-adjustments normally required by your stabilizing muscles, drastically lowering the risk of acute connective tissue strain during a fatigued set.

 Full-Body Training on One Machine